cashapp/knit/README.md

 #### Default Setting

-By default Knit generates named getters for its type safety.
+By default Knit generates `callAsFunction` getters for its type safety.

 ---